meatball133/crystal/concepts/array/about.md

 # Array

-Array is a mutable data structure that stores a collection of elements of a specific type.
+[Array][array] is a mutable data structure that stores a collection of elements of a specific type.
-An array is an integer-indexed collection.
+An array is an [indexable][indexable] data structure.
-Arrays being mutable means that if an method is called on an array which modifies the array, the array will be modified.
+Arrays being mutable means that if a method is called on an array that modifies the array, the array will be modified.
-Meaning it doesnt have to be reassigned to the variable.
+Meaning it doesn't have to be reassigned to the variable.

-To create an array, use the array literal denotion syntax (`[]`) and within it, specify the elements of the array separated by a comma.
+To create an array, use the array literal denotation syntax (`[]`) and within it, specify the elements of the array separated by a comma.

 ```crystal
 [1, 2, 3] # => [1, 2, 3]